posthtml/posthtml-insert-at/README.md

       `,

       /**
-       * Specify whether to append/prepend content inside or outside (adjacent to) of the selector.
+       * Specify whether to append/prepend content inside or outside (i.e. adjacent to) of the selector.
        *
        * The default behavior is `inside`.
        */